 I can always count on Jason to pick somewhere a meme that I find hard to pass by (especially, when I lack inspiration to come up with a gripping narrative).
-Below the cut, then, is the two-part new compendium of facts about yours truly.
+Here is the two-part new compendium of facts about yours truly.
 (If anyone is so inclined, the old compendium is here.)

 The first part is a things-you’ve-done list.
 If I have, it’s bolded.

 - Skipped school.

 - Watched someone die.

 - Been to Mexico.

 - Been to Florida.